F-l-i-x/TouchOSC/examples/fade_example/README.md

 Two buttons, one fader.

-Includes the use of 'findByName', 'onReceiveNotify', 'update', 'onValueChanged'.
+Makes use of 'findByName', 'onReceiveNotify', 'update', 'onValueChanged'.

+For further explanation, see the commented scripts on the buttons in the template.